ufal/PDT-C/WorkData2.0/README.txt

 * dictionaries/

-Contains the PDT Valency Lexicon version 4.5.
-The file "vallex.changes" maps the version 4.0 identifiers to the new identifiers used in 4.5.
+Contains the PDT Valency Lexicon version 4.5 (the file "vallex.changes" maps the version 4.0 identifiers to the new identifiers used in 4.5) and the Czech morphological dictionary (morfflex) version 2.1.